Tuesday, 17 October 2023

 }

-This allows you to fetch all posts by a user simply with $user->posts, making data retrieval straightforward.
+This allows you to fetch all posts by a user simply, making data retrieval straightforward.

 Many-to-Many Relationship